-Merry, sturdy, sporting; well balanced; compact; measuring approximately same from withers to ground as from withers to root of tail.
+Merry, sturdy, sporting; well balance; compact; measuring approximately same from withers to ground as from withers to root of tail.

 Gentle and affectionate, yet full of life and exuberance.